CoinCulture/evm-tools/analysis/guide.md

 # Conclusion

-That concludes this introducty guide to the Ethereum Virtual Machine.
+That concludes this introductory guide to the Ethereum Virtual Machine.
 Hopefully, you now have a much deeper understanding of how it works, and will pass on this knowledge to others, both human and machine, to increase the number of people who understand how Ethereum works at a low level